 Men often find the awareness of stress as unwanted and project it onto others, they see everyone else as stressed but them.
 They go on to deny these symptoms but suffer more in the process as this denial leads to self-destructive behaviors, psychological symptoms and physical illnesses.
 Even when men acknowledge that they are stressed, they rarely share this feeling with others but try to undo it through various means and this reluctance on their part further aggravates the stress they are experiencing.
 Men are four times more likely than women to attempt suicide, use alcohol and drugs and display violence.

-3) Sleep problems: The person’s sleep gets disturbed due to stress.
+The person’s sleep gets disturbed due to stress.
 The person’s need for sleep may increase and he may start sleeping excessively.
-In contrast, there are others who start sleeping little or find it difficult to remain asleep for adequate time.
-Still others may sleep for the required numbers of hours but don’t feel fresh when they get up and have to drag themselves through the morning.
+In contrast, there are others who start sleeping little or find it difficult to remain asleep for an adequate time.
+Still, others may sleep for the required numbers of hours but don’t feel fresh when they get up and have to drag themselves through the morning.

-4) A sense of chronic fatigue: The person feels as if all energy has been drained from his body and a sense of exhaustion persists for long period of time.
-He feels very weak and finds it difficult to pay sustained attention at work.
+The person feels as if all energy has been drained from his body and a sense of exhaustion persists for long period of time.
+He feels very weak and finds it difficult to pay sustained attention to work.
 After performing even small routine activities he gets tired.
 This fatigue is not physical but derives from an emotional sense of being small and depleted.
 No matter what amount of rest the person takes, he fails in rejuvenating himself.
 Due to such multiple failures of rejuvenating oneself, the person starts feeling hopeless, helpless and miserable.

-5) Irritability: The person feels stressed and extremely angry.
-As he either does not acknowledge this anger or cannot express it constructively in the situation where it emanates from, this usually accumulates inside as pent up rage.
-After a while the person develops a labile mood and gets irritated at minor provocations and tensions.
-He displaces his pent up fury onto weaker targets usually the family members, subordinates or children.
-In some cases this also contributes to the widely prevalent road rage.
+The person feels stressed and extremely angry.
+As he either does not acknowledge this anger or cannot express it constructively in the situation where it emanates from, this usually accumulates inside as pent-up rage.
+After a while, the person develops a labile mood and gets irritated at minor provocations and tensions.
+He displaces his pent-up fury onto weaker targets usually the family members, subordinates or children.
+In some cases, this also contributes to the widely prevalent road rage.

-7) Constant worrying: The person experiences intense and often excessive anxiety and often ruminates about possible future misfortunes.
-This can be so time consuming and draining that many men who experience this have little mental resources left to concentrate on their present.
+The person experiences intense and often excessive anxiety and often ruminates about possible future misfortunes.
+This can be so time to consume and draining that many men who experience this have little mental resources left to concentrate on their present.

-9) Midlife existential crisis: Due to years of chronic experience of stress, many men in their late thirties and early forties experience a midlife existential crisis.
+Due to years of chronic experience of stress, many men in their late thirties and early forties experience a mid-life existential crisis.
 They feel that they have missed out on many things in life and begin questioning the meaning and purpose of their life.
 They are unhappy due to the direction that their life has taken.
-They are fed up of everything: job, relationships and life in general.
+They are fed up with everything: job, relationships and life in general.
 They may feel anxious, frustrated and depressed as a result.
-Some men make drastic changes in their life to escape this despair: extramarital affairs, shift in career, voluntary retirement and huge changes in lifestyle.
+Some men make drastic changes in their life to escape this despair: extramarital affairs, a shift in career, voluntary retirement and huge changes in lifestyle.
 Most of these drastic steps though seem to bestow happiness in the short run ultimately lead to further despair as men realize that time has run out and they cannot bring it back.
 This leads to further stress.